 One thing that I’ve learned is that most parents are like me- they either didn’t have a plan to begin with and are basically winging it; or they had a plan in mind but it all went down the toilet once they actually had a kid possessing any amount of willpower (which would be all of them).

-Why Discipline is so Important for Children- and why Parents Often Hesitate
+Why Discipline is Important for Children- and Why Parents Hesitate

 While we all might not agree on the exact methods for molding our children’s behavior and attitudes toward the world, I think it’s really important that we understand some basic concepts of appropriate discipline early on.